fabiommendes/pygeneric/doc/source/conversion.rst

 decorator.
 This function is designed to be used with user defined types and one cannot override an existing conversion.

-Similarly, the :func:`get_conversion(T1, T2)` function returns the conversion function registered for the two given types (or raises a TypeError, if the conversion does not exist).
+Similarly, :func:`get_conversion(T1, T2)` returns the conversion function registered for the two given types (or raises a TypeError, if the conversion does not exist).

 Promotion